raydac/zxpoly/README.md

 # Changelog
 - __2.0.4 (SNAPSHOT)__
-  - added simulation of beeper
+  - added support of beeper (turned off by default)
-  - refactoring
+  - added more ROM sources
+  - fixed ROM loading from WoS
+  - improved CPU sync in Spec256

 - __2.0.3 (31-dec-2019)__
   - added mix of colors with attribute colors in Spec256 mode